cometh-hq/keystore-contracts/README.md

-# State root bridger flow
+# Crosschain Lite keystore

-This repository implements a **cross-chain pull mechanism** for **Gnosis Safe** using **Merkle Patricia Trie (MPT) proofs** for ownership verification.
-The flow allows an owner recorded on a Keystore contract on a parent chain (e.g., Ethereum) to control a Safe on a child chain (e.g., Arbitrum or Base) without requiring the owner to manage the child Safe state directly.
+This repository implements a **Lite Keystore and cross-chain pull mechanism** for **Smart accounts** using **Merkle Patricia Trie (MPT) proofs** for ownership verification.
+The flow allows an owner recorded on a Keystore contract on a parent chain (e.g., Ethereum) to control an account on a child chain (e.g., Arbitrum or Base) without requiring the owner to manage the child account state directly.

 ## 📖 General Overview

 <img src="storage-root-bridger/readme/infra.png" width="900">

-This flow enables the owner(EOA) of a given **Safe** (parent) on one blockchain to execute transactions on another blockchain through another child Safe using a **pull mechanism**.
-It leverages **Ethereum's storage proof system** to validate state across chains, ensuring ownership validity.

 Key components:

 **Storage-root-bridger:**

-- **Safe Hierarchy**: a Safe on chain A is defined as parent for a Safe on chain B
-- **ETH Storage Proofs**: used to validate Safe ownership across chains
+- **ETH Storage Proofs**: used to validate ownership across chains
-- **Storage Slot Calculation**: Determines where Safe ownership data is stored.
+- **Storage Slot Calculation**: Determines where Account ownership data is stored on the Keystore.
-- **Merkle Patricia Trie (MPT) Proofs**: Used to validate Safe ownership and state consistency.
+- **Merkle Patricia Trie (MPT) Proofs**: Used to validate Account ownership and state consistency.
 - **StateRoot Storage**: On-chain contract that store the latest block stateRoot.
 - **StateRoot Validator**: On-chain contract that validate a block header and broadcast it to Storage contracts.